anonwins/magictube/README.md

 # magictube
 A simple bash script that searches for a youtube video, downloads its audio, and plays it.

+# config
+just edit in your api key for youtube and you're ready to go

-# Usage
+# how to use
+magictube *search query*
-magictube no woman no cry
+example: *magictube no woman no cry*